 The containerization of our services has helped us a lot to reach high scalability in tailoring and mass customization.
-They offer superior manageability, security and customizability for most innovative users and agile teams with DevOps mindset.
+Containers offer superior manageability, security and customizability for most innovative users and agile teams with DevOps mindset.

 Containers as Part of Mobile DevOps